-Following on from last weeks post about Selenium, this week I’m focusing on Magnesium.
-You might this following a Paleo diet makes it impossible to develop deficiencies – but unfortunately that isn’t the case.
+Following on from last weeks post about Selenium, this week I'm focusing on Magnesium.
+You might think following a Paleo diet makes it impossible to develop deficiencies – but unfortunately that isn't the case.
 However, by focusing on common deficiencies, you can adapt your Paleo nutrition to ensure your micro nutrient levels are optimum.

 Despite Magnesium being something that is so important in your diet, so many people struggle to get enough in their system through diet alone.
 In fact research has shown that in the United States alone only half of the adult population actually achieve the recommended daily allowance (though as we know, the quoted “daily allowances” are often woefully low anyway).
 It is this low intake of magnesium that has been linked to common diseases such as asthma, osteoporosis, type 2 diabetes, colon cancer, metabolic syndrome and heart disease.

 Just some of the many and varied symptoms that can show a lack of magnesium in the diet include – cramping, constipation, migraines, insulin resistance, fibromyalgia and hypertension.